 Producer & Writer

 Last summer, I produced the Rockford Fringe Festival.
 It was a one-day celebration of original theatre (including my play Natural Life), music, poetry, parkour and dance performances on an outdoor stage in Walker Park.
 It was a success and we are in the planning stages for next year’s Fringe which will take place on July 8, 2023.

-The community is also invited to learn a “snow dance” that will be taught by Chugro’s Acolytes before we go caroling!
-Winter Solstice Poetry Caroling is a Rockford Fringe event made possible by an Action Grant from the Rockford Area Arts Council.
+Winter Solstice Poetry Caroling is an annual Rockford Fringe event made possible by an Action Grant from the Rockford Area Arts Council.
 Next year’s event will take place on Dec.
 21, 2023 from 3-5 p.m.
 Save the date!

 Music & Comedy Director

 I book the music and comedy acts for Naked Angels Tuesdays@9 Chicago and sometimes perform as A Host Of Golden Daffodils.

 I am also a contributing playwright at Naked Angels Tuesdays@9 Chicago.
 Every week, actors, writers, musicians and comedians meet at The Annoyance Theatre to share new work.

 I (sometimes) teach Radio Play & Podcast Production for Chicago Dramatists.
 Most recently, I hosted a special podcast It Takes Three Villages initiated by Chicago Dramatists.
 It features the following three artistic “villages”: Chicago Dramatists, 16th Street Theater NFP and Dragonfly Theatre Company.
 Listen here.